jemccarthy13/PokemonEngine/README.txt

 Also documented will be known bugs.

 ===================================================================
-Version 1.0.0                                           11 Jan 2014
+Version 1.1.0                                           23 Jan 2014
 ===================================================================
-- Initial clean "working" version.
 Features:
-- New Game Intro Scene w/ name selection
-- Battle Engine works (hard coded battle)
-- "Continue" hard coded values work
-- Sprites library half cleaned
+- Version 1.0.1 +
+- Restructured framework, with run time enhancements
+- Fully commented

 TODO:
-- battle engine picks default move for every turn
 - Options don't work
 - pause menu selections only bare skeletons
 - need world map sprite for pokegear
-- sprites in battles collide with frame b/c of sizing difference
 - wild encounters don't work
 - need grass animation when walking through wild
 - map should be expanded and should include indoors locations
 - interact with world map (e.g. items, signs)
 - prof elm's intro scenes

-BUGS:
+KNOWN BUGS:
 - occasionally the player will be in the process of moving when a trainer sees them.
 The behavior is a glitch, the trainer should not move in to battle